simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 - Reconstruction of intimate details of private life
 - Potential for discriminatory enforcement
 - Chilling of free movement and association
+- Immigration enforcement without warrants
+- Retaliation against political speech

 **Protection strategies** range from policy advocacy to technical counter-surveillance.
 The **open-source Flock-You detection project** has democratized awareness of surveillance infrastructure, enabling individuals to understand when and where they're being monitored.
+The **ACLU's "Get The Flock Out" campaign** has given communities the tools to fight back through their city councils.
+And **DeFlock.org** has built a public map of the surveillance network that Flock Safety tried to suppress with legal threats and failed.

 For technical details on detection devices and step-by-step setup instructions, read our companion guide: **[Flock-You Detection Project: Counter-Surveillance Hardware and Setup Guide](/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/)**.